stwalsh4118/atlas/docs/delivery/3/prd.md

 ## Acceptance Criteria

-1. ✅ Import script accepts shapefile path as input
+1. ✅ Import script accepts GeoJSON/Shapefile path as input
 2. ✅ Script automatically detects source CRS
 3. ✅ All geometries transformed to EPSG:4326
-4. ✅ Polygons converted to MultiPolygon format
+4. ✅ Polygons converted to MultiPolygon format (if needed)
 5. ✅ Invalid geometries are validated and fixed or logged
 6. ✅ At least 10,000 parcels imported successfully
 7. ✅ Import completes in reasonable time (< 5 minutes for 50k parcels)